 At the time of his tragic death last summer, XXXTentacion was already on the road to becoming a certified superstar.

 With malleable vocals, a penchant for experimentation and an undeniably punk aesthetic, the rapper earned a legion of fans before he even turned 20.
-A listen to his discography might make the term "rapper" seem just a bit limiting for an artist who probably liked The Frey as much as he liked Lil Wayne.
+A listen to his discography might make the term "rapper" seem just a bit limiting for an artist who probably liked The Fray as much as he liked Lil Wayne.

 "People still use the term 'rapper' when they're talking about X, and I just think that's outdated 'cause obviously he's so much more than that," X's producer John Cunningham told XXL when speaking about the making of X's ? album last year.
 "I feel like for us, the only time genre comes up is talking about good and bad.
 You know, it really doesn't matter."

 X flaunted his genre-fluid stylings across several EPs, two albums and a few compilation projects.
 On "Look At Me!," he attacks a spastic beat and renders lo-fi trap in all of its unpolished glory.
 Meanwhile, the acoustic "Revenge" sounds more like a Modest Mouse deep cut than a new single from a South Florida SoundCloud rapper.

 Through that versatility, X was able to channel feelings like rage, depression and more in whatever musical medium works best for the occasion.
 For a song like "Save Me," X tackles sparse guitar as he belts out a desperate cry for help.
 The lack of hard percussion or a pulsating beat gives space for his words to sink in and his voice to linger.
 On the other hand, there's the emo-leaning, teen pop tune "Sad!," which lets X weave in numbness in a song that's essentially about suicide and broken love.